maubertw/tic-tac-toe-RUBY/README.md

 `ruby game.rb`

-The game will as for each player's name, and start with playerX.
+The game will ask for each player's name, and start with playerX.

 Enjoy!